ibackstrom/Houdini/README.md

 [<img src="IMG/Lookat1.gif" width="500"/>](IMG/Lookat1.gif)

 Pcopen is one of the most powerfull approach for VFX inside VEX.
-This is a simple dinsity measure snippet.
+This is a simple density measure snippet.

 ```
 int pointCloud = pcopen(0, 'P', @P, ch('radius'), chi('max_points'));